Psmths/windows-forensic-artifacts/network/evtx-2005-firewall.md

 ## Artifact Interpretation

 ### Account - Security Identifier (SID)
-The `System/Security/UserID` and `EventData/ModifyingUser` fields of this command provides the [Security Identifier (SID)](/README.md/#account---security-identifier-sid) of the account that modified the firewall rule.
+The `System/Security/UserID` and `EventData/ModifyingUser` fields of this event provides the [Security Identifier (SID)](/README.md/#account---security-identifier-sid) of the account that modified the firewall rule.

 ### Execution - Full Path
 The full image path for the process that modified the firewall rule will be available in the `EventData/ModifyingApplication` field of this event.

 ### Execution - Permissions / Account
-The `System/Security/UserID` and `EventData/ModifyingUser` fields of this command provides the [Security Identifier (SID)](/README.md/#account---security-identifier-sid) of the account that modified the firewall rule.
+The `System/Security/UserID` and `EventData/ModifyingUser` fields of this event provides the [Security Identifier (SID)](/README.md/#account---security-identifier-sid) of the account that modified the firewall rule.

 ### Execution - Process Tree
 The Process and Thread ID of the process that modified the firewall rule will be available in the `System/Execution/ProcessID` and `System/Execution/ThreadID` fields of this event, respectively.